dave-lab41/darkroom/README.md

 tar -xvf VOCtest_06-Nov-2007.tar
 ```

-You can run preprocess_facescrub.py again to download more Face Scrub images
+You can run preprocess_facescrub.py again to download more Face Scrub images and then run merge_facescrub.py again

 ###7.
 Build the darkroom Docker container

 At this point you have replaced the "people" class in the original VOC data with a "face" class.
-The "face" class has been populated with the Face Scrub images you downloaded.
+The "face" class has been populated throughout the VOC data with the Face Scrub images you downloaded.

 It's time to train SSD so build the container by running